lucasluizss/jdotxt/reports/recitation#02.md

 ## Selected functions and reasons

 - `com.todotxt.todotxttouch.util.CursorPositionCalculator.calculate​`
-  - This function was selected because there was not tests for it and it contained a logic for getting the cursor position.
+  - This function were selected because there was not tests for it and it contained a logic for getting the cursor position.
 - `com.todotxt.todotxttouch.util.Path.fileName`
-  - This function was chosen because it handles the file name and process it's name returning it.
+  - This function were chosen because it handles the file name and process it's name returning it.
 - `com.todotxt.todotxttouch.util.Path.parentPath`
-  - This function was chosen because it handles the parent path and return it's path.
+  - This function were chosen because it handles the parent path and return it's path.
 - `com.todotxt.todotxttouch.util.Util.createParentDirectory`
-  - This function was chosen because it is responsible for creating new `txt` files that is used in the program.
+  - This function were chosen because it is responsible for creating parent directory that is used in the program.
-- 5
+- `com.todotxt.todotxttouch.util.Util.renameFile`
+  - This function were chosen for being responsible for renaming the files used in the program.

 ## What is the purpose of each function.